 - 8.11 Ocker Hill Academy will refer any incidents of suspected radicalisation or children deemed at risk using the National Prevent Referral Form.
 (As from 1st December 2023).
 For people under 18, the National Prevent Referral Form (NRF) will be submitted to MASH and CTU (Counter Terrorism Unit) at the same time so any safeguarding concerns that are not Prevent related can be picked up by MASH.
-There is no need to fill in a separate MARF form with a referral for under 18s. - 8.12 Contact can be made with the confidential Anti-Terrorist Hotline 0800 789 321 or contact made with the LA Prevent Strategy Coordinator Pardeep_brar@sandwell.gov.uk Justin nixon@sandwell.gov.uk or prevent_inbox@sandwell.gov.uk however when a referral is appropriate / required use the above NRF process.
+There is no need to fill in a separate MARF form with a referral for under 18s. - 8.12 Contact can be made with the confidential Anti-Terrorist Hotline 0800 789 321 or contact made with the LA Prevent Strategy Coordinator Pardeep_brar@sandwell.gov.uk and Justin nixon@sandwell.gov.uk or sarfraz khan@sandwell.gov.uk or prevent_inbox@sandwell.gov.uk however when a referral is appropriate / required use the above NRF process or for further advice.